aws-samples/allthings-bedrock-nova-models/README.md

 ## All things Amazon Nova Models - Python Examples

-This repository contains python scripts to interact with Amazon's Nova language models using AWS Bedrock services.
+This repository contains python scripts to interact with Amazon's Nova models using Amazon Bedrock.

 ### Prerequisites